Brone88/ngx-owl-carousel-o/README.md

 However, most of the HTML-markups set to `html` are simplified.
 There's no property `customOptions`, directive `*ngFor` and `<ng-container>` as it is in examples above.

 ### Managing the carousel from outside its markup

 It's possible to move the carousel left/right and to needed slide from different places of the html-page.
-The real example is provided in [home.component.html](./apps/demo-owl-carousel/src/app/home/home.component.html)
+The real is provided in [home.component.html](https://github.com/vitalii-andriiovskyi/ngx-owl-carousel-o/blob/develop/apps/demo-owl-carousel/src/app/home/home.component.html)

 ```html
 <owl-carousel-o [options]="customOptions" (translated)="getPassedData($event)" #owlCar>

   <ng-container *ngFor="let item of carouselData">
     <ng-template carouselSlide [id]="item.id" [width]="item.width">
       <div class="slider">
         <p>{{item.text}}</p>

       </div><!-- /.carousel-item team-member -->
     </ng-template>
   </ng-container>